Listening is in our DNA.

 SENIOR VICE PRESIDENT, PORTFOLIO STRATEGY & R&D OPERATIONS

-SENIOR VICE PRESIDENT, PORTFOLIO STRATEGY & R&D OPERATIONSJohn Connelly, MBA is Senior Vice President, Portfolio Strategy and R&D Operations.
+SENIOR VICE PRESIDENT, PORTFOLIO STRATEGY & R&D OPERATIONSJohn Connelly, M.B.A., is Senior Vice President, Portfolio Strategy and R&D Operations.
 He has over 25 years of experience in biotech with over twenty of these specifically working on new product development.
-Prior to joining Akouos, Mr. Connelly was Vice President, Program and Alliance Management at Voyager where he managed the muti-target alliance with Sanofi and led the team developing Voyager’s lead AAV program to treat patients with Parkinson disease.
+Prior to joining Akouos, Mr. Connelly was Vice President, Program and Alliance Management at Voyager where he managed the multi-target alliance with Sanofi and led the team developing Voyager’s lead AAV program to treat patients with Parkinson disease.
 Prior to Voyager Mr. Connelly held various positions in program management at Genzyme, most recently leading the program management function for their rare disease portfolio.
 Mr. Connelly earned a B.S. in Biochemistry from the University of Vermont and a M.B.A. from Suffolk University.

-SENIOR VICE PRESIDENT, FINANCE & TREASURERAninda Katragadda is Senior Vice President, Finance and Treasurer at Akouos.
+FINANCE CONSULTANTAninda Katragadda is Senior Vice President, Finance and Treasurer at Akouos.
 Ms. Katragadda has more than 25 years of experience in finance leadership roles in the life science industry.
 Prior to joining Akouos, she served in finance leadership roles at Voyager Therapeutics, The Medicines Company, Metabolix, and Vertex, where she was responsible for all finance functions, including transitioning companies from private to public reporting companies.
 She began her career at PricewaterhouseCoopers and earned her CPA in Massachusetts.
 Ms. Katragadda holds a B.S. in Accounting from University of Missouri, St. Louis and B.A. in English Literature from Meenakshi College for Women, Chennai, India.